sybrew/the-seo-framework/readme.txt

 		1. Now no longer prevents scalar values overwriting arrays.
 	* Method `is_query_exploited()`:
 		1. Added detection `not_home_as_page`, specifically for query variable `search`.
+		2. Improved detection for `cat` and `author`, where the value may only be numeric above 0.
 	* Methods `s_description_raw()` and `s_title_raw()` now convert `nbsp` before `singleline`, because `singleline` also uses `trim()` on old `nbsp`.
 		* Basically, this prevents leftover spaces at the start or end of the description.
 * **Fixed:**
 	* Method `get_generated_single_term_title()` now invokes proper filters when 'category' or 'tag' taxonomies are used.
+	* Method `get_primary_term()`, fixed memoization for when no terms for a post can be found.

+TODO set check for RM and Yoast metadata.
+TODO acknowledge Transport in readme.txt
 TODO set quote `\the-seo-framework\inc\classes\builders\sitemap\index.php` TODO terms that have no SEO data still get an array stored by TSF, full of empty entries.
 Is this necessary, can we collapse/purge?
 	-> array_filter the store at least?